SublimeText/syntax-test-action/README.md

 | **package_name**     | Repository name | Name to install the package as.                                                        |

 **Note that 'latest' currently resolves to the latest ST3 build.**

+## Changelog

+### v2 (2020-08-28)

+- Updated to new upstream download paths.
+- Does not fetch dependencies anymore for 4077+.
+- Changed from docker to composite action.

+### v1 (2020-06-07)

+Initial working version
+supporting ST3 and ST4 builds
+as well as fetching the default packages.